 Attribute Syntax Configuration Access SNMP Access MIB File Object Comments Telephony Config File Start Integer W, required None N/A N/A Type length value 254 1 1 The MTA config file MUST start with this attribute.
-Telephony Config Integer W, required None N/A N/A Type length value File End 254 1 255 This MUST be the last attribute in the MTA config file.
+Telephony Config File End Integer W, required None N/A N/A Type length value 254 1 255 This MUST be the last attribute in the MTA config file.
 Telephony MTA Admin State ENUM W, required R/W MTA Device MIB pktcMtaDevEnabled Used to enable/disable all telephony ports on the MTA.
 Applies to the MTA side of the embedded-MTA or the entire standalone MTA.
 Allows blanket management of all telephony ports (external interfaces) on the device.
-Enabled - allows all telephony ports to manage traffic carrying capability on an individual basis.
-Disabled - disallows traffic carrying capability of all MTA telephony endpoints.
-Telephony call setup requests MUST be rejected by the MTA while in a disabled state.
-Per endpoint provisioning via SNMP sets MUST be allowed by the MTA while in a disabled state.
+The state of the MTA is controlled by this MIB Object.
+For more information about this object, refer to the MTA MIB [2].
 Realm Organization Name String W, Required R/W MTA Device MIB pktcMtaDevRealmO rgName The value of the X.500 name organization name attribute in the subject name of the service provider certificate for MSO KDC.
+Solicited Key Timeout Integer W, optional R/W N/A pktcMtaDevProvSol icitedKeyTimeout This timeout applies only when the Provisioning Server initiated key management (with a Wake Up message) for SNMPv3.
+It is the period during which the MTA will save a nonce (inside the sequence number field) from the sent out AP Request and wait for the matching AP Reply from the Provisioning Server.
+Since there is a default value, this is optional.
+Reset Kerberos ticket information Integer32 W, optional R/W MTA Device pktcMtaDevResetKr bTickets Security Specification [5] allows the Kerberos tickets associated with any of the application server (Provisioning